 Striving for excellence is a very worthy goal, but you better not wait too long.
 There are bold and courageous people out there who have already started.

 Whatever you can do, or dream you can...begin it.
-Boldness has genius, power and magic in it. -Goethe to help with your planning
+Boldness has genius, power and magic in it. -Goethe Alenco wrote the book to help with your planning